Drew Timme

-Andrew Matthew Timme (/ˈtɪmi/ Timmy; born September 9, 2000) is an American professional basketball player for the South Bay Lakers of the NBA G League.
+Andrew Matthew Timme (/ˈtɪmi/ Timmy; born September 9, 2000) is an American professional basketball player who last played for the Los Angeles Lakers of the National Basketball Association (NBA), on a two-way contract with the Coachella Valley Lakers of the NBA G League.
 He played college basketball for the Gonzaga Bulldogs.
 He was a three-time consensus All-American selection, including first-team honors as a senior in 2023.
 He was twice voted the WCC Player of the Year and ended his career as Gonzaga's all-time leading scorer.

 Early life

 Timme grew up in the north Dallas suburb of Richardson, Texas, and attended J. J. Pearce High School.
 As a junior, he averaged 27.7 points, 17.9 rebounds and 4.3 assists and was named the District 8-6A Most Valuable Player and second-team All-State by USA Today.
 Timme was consensus top-50 prospect in the 2019 class among major recruiting services.
 He committed to playing college basketball for Gonzaga in November of his senior year after considering offers from Texas A&M, Texas, Michigan State, Illinois, Arizona and Alabama.